-V. Overtime Pay
+E. Overtime Pay

-When LAFCO's needs cannot be met during regular working hours, employees may be required to work overtime.
+When OC LAFCO's needs cannot be met during regular working hours, employees may be required to work overtime.
 All overtime work for nonexempt employees must receive prior authorization of the Executive Officer.
 Overtime compensation is paid to all nonexempt employees in accordance with federal and state wage and hour laws, based on actual hours worked.
+OC LAFCO will make an effort to evenly distribute overtime based on business necessity among the employees with the necessary skills, knowledge, and abilities.
+When possible, advance notification will be provided.
+Employees who refuse to work overtime shall be subject to corrective action, up to and potentially including termination.